-Treeporty Jerome, 2 Samuel I Watson (1), 3 Chung, 2 Stefanie Joseph, 2 Zeleke Abebaw Mekonnen1 STRENGTHS AND LIMITATIONS OF THIS STUDY Since this was a facility-based cross-sectional study conducted at a point in time, we cannot establish acuse-effect relationship and the findings might not be generalisable to the national Sierra Leone context.
-The finding of this study might also be subjected to social desirability bias because the respondent swere interviewed within the health facilities.
-Since the data are self-reported by the patients or caregivers, there might be recall bias from the patients, especially if they had previously different experiences from and the rational Sierra Leone dualitatively.
+Regory Jerome, 2 Samuel I Watson 6, 3 Chung, 2 Stefanie Joseph, 2 Zeleke Abebaw Mekonnen 1

+STRENGTHS AND LIMITATIONS OF THIS STUDY

+Since this was a facility-based cross-sectional study conducted at a point in time, we cannot establish cause-effect relationship and the findings might not be generalisable to the national Sierra Leone context.

+The finding of this study might also be subjected to social desirability bias because the respondents were interviewed within the health facilities compounds.

+Since the data are self-reported by the patients or caregivers, there might be recall bias from the patients, especially if they had previously different experiences from another health facility.

+Perceptions and experiences of patients were not captured qualitatively.

 Facilities included in this study are from all the cardinal points of the district, and therefore, respondents are from all the cardinal points (east, west, north, south and central) of the district, providing a wide respondent representation of the district.

-Statance to health facility and waiting time were negatively associated with PS level.
+distance to health facility and waiting time were negatively associated with PS level.
 The findings suggest that PIH's model of health systems strengthening with targeted investment on the 5S model can be scaled up and the Ministry of Health could consider implementing this approach for improving the quality of services provided at the primary healthcare facilities.

+INTRODUCTION
-MTRODUCTION Patient satisfaction (PS) describes how happy a patient is with the healthcare they receive in their healthcare providers.
-Within the their healthcare they receive in their healthcare providers.
-Within the thealthcare they receive in their healthcare providers.
-Within the their healthcare they receive in their healthcare providers.
-Within the receive in their healthcare providers.

-a patient is with the healthcare they receive from their healthcare providers.
+Patient satisfaction (PS) describes how happy a patient is with the healthcare they receive from their healthcare providers.
+Within the a patient is with the healthcare they receive from their healthcare providers.
 Within the public health literature, there is a growing emphasis on including patients in their care processes and an increasing call for clinicians and healthcare systems to shift their focus away from diseases and back to the patient needs.
-To optimise this, the interaction between clinicians and patients should be a
+To optimise this, the interaction between clinicians and patients should be a collaborative and mutual agreement where the patients' care decisions are shared decisions among clinicians, patients and/or their family members.
+Understanding a patient's experience of illness and addressing their needs within an increasingly complex and fragmented healthcare delivery system can influence patient health-related behaviours, including adherence to treatment and recommendations of healthcare plans.